LawrenceWarren/KoMo2/README.md

 There is a button on the bar at the top of the screen which displays a blue arrow pointing to it's own tail in a circular shape.
 Upon pressing this button, the ARM emulator will reset itself - execution will stop and the Program Counter will return to 0, meaning that execution will begin again as if the program was running for the first time.

-The reload program button is only accessible when the _KoMo2_ is in certain states, and can be executed using the shortcut **Ctrl+R**.
+The reload program button is only accessible when _KoMo2_ is in certain states, and can be executed using the shortcut **Ctrl+R**.

 #### _KoMo2_ GUI elements